aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/02-analyze-files-with-Spark.md

       **Note**: For more information about Spark SQL and dataframes, see the [Spark SQL documentation](https://spark.apache.org/docs/2.2.0/sql-programming-guide.html).

-## Excercise 4: Visualize data with Spark
+## Exercise 4: Visualize data with Spark

 A picture is proverbially worth a thousand words, and a chart is often better than a thousand rows of data.
 While notebooks in Azure Synapse Analytics include a built in chart view for data that is displayed from a dataframe or Spark SQL query, it is not designed for comprehensive charting.
 However, you can use Python graphics libraries like **matplotlib** and **seaborn** to create charts from data in dataframes.